ShizukaDonaghue/luve/README.md

 # Acknowledgements
 LUVE was created as a portfolio 5 project for the Full Stack Software Development course at UCD Professional Academy and Code Institute.

-I would like to thank [Simen Daehlin](https://github.com/Eventyret) at Code Institute for his valuable feedback and guidance and for his patience and time in answering all the questions during the class and also in Slack!<br>
+I would like to thank [Simen Daehlin](https://github.com/Eventyret) at Code Institute for his valuable feedback and guidance and for his patience and time in answering all the questions during the class and also in Slack!

 [Back to top &uarr;](https://github.com/ShizukaDonaghue/luve/tree/main)